 Students who earn a UROP will be mentored by one of nearly 3,000 diverse faculty members and will meet other students who share a passion for discovery about the human condition.
 The UROP can be used to help you achieve practical goals like your senior capstone project or put you on a path to career.
 If you desire to pursue a program with UROP, please visit the Office of Undergraduate Research for more information.

-Internships allow you to gain experience doing the work of an employee in an organization.
+Internships allow you to gain hands-on experience doing the work of an employee in an organization.
 As a department, we are proud to support student internships through the Lawrence Scholarship in Experiential Learning.
 CLA Career Services has information on internship opportunities and how to find them.
 Learn more about past internship experiences.